 You have come to England to study and improve your English, pass your exams in a variety of subjects and then go to university.
-This course will give you the opportunity not only to obtain two useful Qualifications in English, but also enhance your general English skills and assist you in preparing for the more demanding IELTS course later.
+This course will give you the opportunity not only to obtain a useful Qualifications in English, but also enhance your general English skills and assist you in preparing for the more demanding IELTS course later.
+Candidates who achieve grade 4 overall in Cambridge IGCSE (9-1) English as a Second Language 0991(Count-in Speaking) can be considered to be at a level equivalent to B2 on the Common European Framework of Reference for Languages (CEFR).
 Plus, it's fun.